mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 == Changelog ==

 = 4.1.10 =
-* Add the link to the user guide
+* Add the link to the user guide & Support Ticket
 * UX change in settings page

 = 4.1.9 =